YahiaWalid/Backing-up-using-bash-scripts/cron/README.md

 ```
 # Question

-Q :What should be the cron expression if I need to run this backup every 3rd Friday
+Q :What should be the cron expression if I need to run this backup every Friday which is the third day
 of the month at 12:31 am ?

 A: The cron expression will be